-Under Part E of the EEOICPA, employees of Department of Energy (DOE) contractors and subcontractors, or their survivors, who develop an illness due to exposure to a toxic substance at a DOE facility.
-Unlike Part B, illnesses eligible for compensation and payment of medical expenses covered under Part E are not limited to cancer, chronic beryllium disease, and chronic silicosis.
-Conditions covered under Part E include respiratory diseases like COPD or occupational asthma, chronic renal failure, and toxic encephalopathy, just to name a few.
+Under Part E of the EEOICPA, Department of Energy (DOE) employees, contractors, subcontractors, or their survivors may be eligible for compensation if they have developed an illness due to exposure to a toxic substance at a DOE facility.
+Unlike Part B, illnesses covered for potential compensation and payment of medical expenses under Part E are not limited to cancer, chronic beryllium disease, and chronic silicosis.
+Conditions covered under Part E include, but are not limited to, respiratory diseases such as COPD, occupational asthma, chronic renal failure, and toxic encephalopathy.

-If there is no eligible spouse, then the employee’s children may be eligible.
-Natural children, step-children, and adopted children are all potentially eligible survivors given they fall into one of three categories at the time of the employee’s death:
+If there is not an eligible spouse, then the employee’s children may be eligible.
+Natural children, step-children, and adopted children are all potentially eligible survivors if they fall into one of three categories at the time of the employee’s death:

 The final category applies to surviving children over the age of 18 who were not continuously enrolled in an educational institution.
 The child must have been physically or mentally incapable of self-support, regardless of marital status and the temporary or permanent nature of the incapacity.
-This physical or mental incapacity must have prevented the child from obtaining and retaining a job or prevented he/she from engaging in self-employment that could provide a sustainable living wage.
+This physical or mental incapacity must have prevented the child from obtaining and retaining a job or prevented them from engaging in self-employment that could provide a sustainable living wage.
 Medical evidence showing the diagnosis of a physical or mental condition must be provided showing the child was incapable of self-support at the time of the employee’s death.
-Additional documents including social security disability records, tax returns showing the child was claimed as a dependent, state guardianship documents, and affidavits may be submitted along with the proper medical documents.
+Additional documents including social security disability records, tax returns, state guardianship documents, and affidavits may be submitted along with the proper medical documents.
 A child is not considered incapable of self-support based on a lack of job skills, economic conditions, or incarceration.

 Any child applying for compensation as an eligible survivor must submit the employee’s death certificate and documentation showing that there is no eligible spouse.
-This could be a divorce decree that shows the employee was not married at his/her time of death or a death certificate of the employee’s spouse.
+This could be a divorce decree that shows the employee was not married at the time of their death or a death certificate of the employee’s spouse.
 In certain situations, compensation may be split between an eligible spouse and a child who is not related to the eligible spouse.
-If one or more children meets the criteria of an eligible surviving child of the employee and is not a child of the spouse (natural, step, or adopted), then half of the compensation is paid to the spouse and the other half is divided equally between the eligible surviving children.
+If one or more children meet the criteria of an eligible surviving child of the employee and they are not a child of the spouse (natural, step, or adopted), then half of the compensation is paid to the spouse and the other half is divided equally between the eligible surviving children.

-Stephens & Stephens, is a top law firm that specializes in representing individuals who have been exposed to radiation under the EEOICPA.
-If you believe that you qualify for government compensation, please feel free to fill out our free claim evaluation form, or contact us directly.
+Stephens & Stephens is a leading law firm that specializes in representing families of energy workers and individuals who have been exposed to radiation under the EEOICPA.
+If you believe that you qualify for government compensation, please feel free to fill out our free claim evaluation form or contact us today.